Model Context Protocol: The Open Standard for AI Integrations

 | Server | Provides capabilities (tools, resources, prompts) and runs locally or remotely | File system server, GitHub server, Database server |

-A concrete example from the MCP documentation: VS Code acts as a host and internally creates one MCP client for the Sentry connection and another for file system access.
-Each client independently negotiates its capabilities with the respective server .
+A concrete example from the MCP documentation: VS Code acts as a host and internally spins up one MCP client for the Sentry connection and another for file system access.
+Each client negotiates its capabilities independently with its respective server .

-Below the architectural layers operate two levels: the data layer (JSON-RPC 2.0 as the message format) and the transport layer (stdio or Streamable HTTP as the transmission channel) .
+Two further levels sit beneath these architectural layers: the data layer (JSON-RPC 2.0 as the message format) and the transport layer (stdio or Streamable HTTP as the transmission channel) .

-The 1:1 relationship between client and server is a deliberate architectural decision: Server A cannot access the data of Server B. The host controls which servers are activated and what permissions they receive.
+The 1:1 relationship between client and server is a deliberate design choice: server A cannot reach server B's data.
+The host decides which servers are enabled and what permissions they are granted.

 2.2.
 What are the three server primitives (Tools, Resources, Prompts)?

-Short answer: MCP servers expose three types of capabilities: Tools (model-driven actions), Resources (application-driven data) and Prompts (user-driven interaction templates) .
+Short answer: MCP servers expose three kinds of capability: Tools (model-driven actions), Resources (application-driven data) and Prompts (user-driven interaction templates) .

 Detailed explanation:

-The crucial difference lies in the control level – who decides when a primitive is used :
+The key difference comes down to who is in control – that is, who decides when each primitive is used :

 | Primitive | Controlled by | Purpose | Examples |